N1ghtHunter/8-Puzzle-BFS_Algorithm/README.md

 1. python 3

 ## Run
-1.Unzip the folder
+1.Unzip the folder</br>
-2.Run the python code 8_puzzle_bfs.py in Spyder
+2.Run the python code 8_puzzle_bfs.py in Spyder</br>
-            OR
+            OR</br>
-3.Open a terminal in folder containing code and type 'python 8_puzzle_bfs.py' 4.After running, Enter a start node row wise (e.g 1 2 3 0 4 5 8 6 7) as specified in terminal/Console
+3.Open a terminal in folder containing code and type 'python 8_puzzle_bfs.py'</br>
+4.After running, Enter a start node row wise (e.g 1 2 3 0 4 5 8 6 7) as specified in terminal/Console</br>
-5.Wait till the action set and path is displayed (may take 1 hr 30 mins) 6.text files will be generated in the same folder as the code
+5.Wait till the action set and path is displayed (may take 1 hr 30 mins)</br>
+6.text files will be generated in the same folder as the code</br>

 ## Documentation
 1.BlankTileLocation(N)- Used to find the Location of a blank tile in the node